|

 feeding in open weed fields and habitats.

-White-collared seedeater, Sporophila torqueola
+* White-collared seedeater, Sporophila torqueola, a passerine bird

 White-lored

-Yellow-faced grassquit, Tiaris olivacea
+Yellow-faced grassquit, Tiaris olivacea,

 Common Nighthawk,